 The first FOMA Committee Meeting of 2016 was held at the old Strood Library building in Bryant Road, Strood, the site of the new Medway Archives and Local Studies Centre, due to open in Spring 2017.
-Below are some photographs taken during the tour of the old library building; see Tessa Towner's report on page 3 for further details.
+Below are some photographs taken during the tour of the old library building; see Tessa Towner's report opposite for further details.